openhab/org.openhab.binding.zwave/doc/kwikset/smartcode888_0_0.md

 ### Parameter 35: Interior Status LED

-Allows user to get/set the value for the Interior Status LED control The configuration parameter 35 is a one byte field that will allow the user to get / set the value for the Interior Status LED control.
+Allows user to get/set the value for the Interior Status LED control
+<p&gtThe configuration parameter 35 is a one byte field that will allow the user to get / set the value for the Interior Status LED control.
 The value of 0 means that the setting is disabled; whereas the value of 1 means that the setting is enabled.
-Sending a set command with the default field set to 1 will cause the control to revert back to its factory default setting.
+Sending a set command with the default field set to 1 will cause the control to revert back to its factory default setting.</p&gt
 The following option values may be configured -:

 | Value  | Description |